 Length: 30 credit hours.
 May be completed in as little as 18 months.
 Students may enter the program in the fall, spring or summer semester.

 Format: Delivered entirely online or entirely face-to-face

 Results: Master of Arts in Government with a concentration in American Government

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Features: Whether in the classroom or online, students learn from teacher scholars with a wide range of academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark, and former USAID Assistant Administrator Paul Bonicelli.
-Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with the students entrusted to them.
+Features: Whether on campus or online, students learn from teacher scholars with academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark and former USAID Assistant Administrator Paul Bonicelli.
+Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with students.

-The M.A. in American Government - American Government program prepares students for positions like congressional chief of staff, legislative assistant, political consultant, high school teacher, community college instructor, or elected Official.
+The Master of Arts in Government with a focus in American Government prepares students for careers in government and politics, such as congressional chief of staff, legislative assistant, political consultant, high school teacher, community college instructor or elected Official.

 If you're looking for political science graduate programs online and in Virginia, be sure the Robertson School of Government is on your list.
 Learn about our Christ-first approach to preparing future leaders by requesting information today.

 "Professors gave real-life lessons and then connected that with God's purpose for your life in a culturally relevant manner."